-Through the "Villagization Program Action Plan," the Ethiopian government plans to relocate 1.5 million people by 2013 in the country's Gambella, Afar, Somali, Lower Omo, and Benishangul-Gumuz regions.
+Through the villagization program, the Ethiopian government plans to relocate 1.5 million people by 2013 in the country's Gambella, Afar, Somali, Lower Omo, and Benishangul-Gumuz regions.
 Officially, the program's objective is to provide people with access to new farmland, schools, health facilities, and basic infrastructure.
-The reality shows that the regions targeted for villagization are also those where the government is trying to bring investors through specific incentives provided to those investing there.
+The reality shows that the regions targeted for villagization are also those where the government is trying to bring in investors for large-scale commercial plantations.

 Against all evidence, the Ethiopian government insists consultations are being held with host communities in all instances where land deals are occurring, no farmers are being displaced, and the land being granted is unused.
-OI field investigations, however, found that consultations with local communities did not occur and that the principle of Free and Prior Informed Consent (FPIC) is being largely violated.
+OI field investigations, however, found that consultations with local indigenous communities did not occur, in violation of their right to Free and Prior Informed Consent.